ojiwon-kenobi/youtuberChannels/README.md

 The purpose of captions is to clarify a scene.
 They're not meant to convey any meaning on their own and work with a visual to communicate something to an audience.
 It doesn't rely on grammar or syntax to get any information across- which may be why it's not a great use case of `Vader`.

 # Frame-by-Frame Analysis
 Using `OpenCV`, I got frames (256x256) from the most viewed videos of each channel.
-Ideally, I would've analyzed all the videos for each channel, but just uploading two videos' worth of frames to google drive estimated four hours lol
+Ideally, I would've analyzed all the videos for each channel, but just uploading two videos' worth of frames to google drive estimated four hours lol and there is no way I can store the frames of more than 5000 videos on my laptop locally.

 Because the number of the videos was fairly small, I removed any instances of videos shorter than 3 minutes and 30 seconds.